tagcode/Lexical.FileSystem/README.md

     .Mount("application://", FileSystem.Application);
 ```

-File system can be assigned to a mountpoint that is child of an earlier mount assignment.
+File system can be assigned as a child of an earlier assignment.
 Child assignment has higher evaluation priority than parent.
 In the following example, "/tmp/" is evaluated from **MemoryFileSystem** first, and then concatenated with potential directory "/tmp/" from the **FileSystem.OS**.

 ```csharp
 IFileSystem vfs = new VirtualFileSystem()